The Role of Practitioners in Indigenous Wellness

 - Culturally Responsive Care: The Challenge of Finding Middle Ground

-The course is suitable for health care professionals (e.g., physicians, nurses, clinicians, physical therapists, occupational therapists, speech therapists, pharmacists
+The course is suitable for health care professionals (e.g., physicians, nurses, clinicians, physical therapists, etc.) who directly support indigenous people as part of their patient population.
+Enrollment is open to health care practitioners across Canada.

 Through your participation in the course, you will be able to: